Anindya-Karmaker/Advanced_chromatogram_analyzer/README.md

 -   **Protein Concentration Calculator:** Uses the integrated net peak area and Beer-Lambert law parameters to estimate total protein amount (mg).
 -   **Publication-Ready Styling:**
     -   **Professional Axis Styling:** Enable and customize **Minor Ticks** for both X and Y axes.
+    -   **Typography Control:** Customize font sizes and toggle **Bold** styles independently for Titles, Axes, Fractions, and Regions.
     -   **High-Res Export:** Save plots as PNGs at up to 3x resolution.
-    -   **Fine-Grained Control:** Adjust font sizes, line heights, legend positions, and label rotation via a dedicated settings panel.
+    -   **Fine-Grained Control:** Adjust legend positions, label rotation, and offsets via a dedicated settings panel.
 -   **100% Client-Side:** Your data is processed locally in your browser.
 Nothing is ever uploaded to a server, ensuring complete data privacy.

 ## ⚙️ How to Use